BCDevOps/openshift-wiki/docs/HowTo/UpdatePatroni.md

 **The OCP 4.8.28 upgrade will resume on Wed Feb 23, 2022 at 9am**

-# Updating Patroni from 1.6.5 to 2.0.1

 **Please note: while this fix has been testing multiple times in a lab environment by the Platform Services Team the nature of the bug means that we cannot guarantee that this fix will be completely outage-free.
-We did repeat the test multiple times and was unable to cause an outage using this method, but this may depend somewhat on your particular deployment.
-Therefore, please ensure that you test sufficiently in your test environment before applying the upgrade to prod!**
+We did repeat the test multiple times and were unable to cause an outage using this method, but this may depend somewhat on your particular deployment.
+Therefore, please ensure that you test sufficiently in your test environment before applying the upgrade to prod!** If this is of particular concern to you, you may wish to consider turning off the readiness probe for the duration of the upgrade (but make sure you turn it back on again once you finish).
+Note that the method performed by the Platform Team did not involve turning off the readiness probe - even with it on, we were still unable to cause an outage using this method.

-There is a bug in version 1.6.5 of Patroni which can, in some rare circumstances, cause the entire cluser to fall over when one pod goes down, even though other pods may remain up and functioning perfectly.
-This method for upgrading the patroni version can be used to move past 1.6.5 without triggering this problem during the upgrade.

-We recommend moving from 1.6.5 to 2.0.1.
+We recommend moving from Patroni v1.6.5 to v2.0.1.
 If your team wishes to upgrade further, please feel free to do so.

 ## Step 1: Preparation